 To further clarify the scoring of a given variant in addition to an updated methods section, we also provide a flowchart for scoring, shown below in Figure R.XXX, extracted from the supplement.
 We hope this flowchart, when used in conjunction with the detailed methods section with mathematical equations, will clarify how variants are scored, in both the basic and user-specific contributions.

 Excerpt from the revised Supplement:

+Addition of multiple boxes (no flow, rather independent objects added together)

+Add a variable for the GERP equation, find out from FunSeq2